feathr-ai/feathr/CONTRIBUTING.md

 - **Be welcoming**: Our community welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
 - **Be respectful**: We are a world-wide community of professionals, and we conduct ourselves professionally.
 Disagreement is no excuse for poor behavior and poor manners.
 - **Understand disagreements**: Disagreements, both social and technical, are useful learning opportunities.
 Seek to understand the other viewpoints and resolve differences constructively.
 - **Remember that we’re different**.
 The strength of our community comes from its diversity, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
-Focus on helping to resolve issues and learning from mistakes.
+Focus on helping to resolve issues and learning from the mistakes.

 ## Attribution & Acknowledgements